jiahongggg/Skyworld-UserAPI/README.md

 - **mysql2**: MySQL database driver for Node.js.
 - **mysql2-promise**: Promise-based wrapper for the MySQL 2 package.
 - **node-cache**: Library for caching data in Node.js applications.
+- **swagger-jsdoc**: Package to integrate Swagger using JSDoc.
+- **swagger-ui-express**: Middleware for serving Swagger UI in Express applications.
 - **uuid**: Library for generating UUIDs (Universally Unique Identifiers).
 - **winston**: A logger library for Node.js.
 - **winston-mongodb**: Winston transport for MongoDB.